 The University Senate, the schools, the colleges and some programs have restricted the credits placed on Pass/Fail in various ways.
 Thus, students planning to place a course on Pass/Fail should consider the consequences carefully.
 The advantage to the student is that the grade for a course placed on Pass/Fail does not affect their grade point average.
 However, they should discuss with their advisor the immediate, the long-term, the direct, and the indirect effects.

-A student who has earned at least 26 credits and is not on scholastic probation may elect a maximum of 12 credits (not including credits on P/F recorded in spring 2020) to be distributed over not more than one course per semester and three courses total, to be recorded as “P” for Pass or “F” for Fail on his or her permanent record.
+A student who is not on scholastic probation may elect a maximum of 12 credits (not including credits on P/F recorded in spring 2020) to be distributed over not more than one course per semester and three courses total, to be recorded as “P” for Pass or “F” for Fail on his or her permanent record.
 Students who are selecting a course for the Pass/Fail option or want to convert a Pass/Fail back to a graded basis must do so by the eleventh week of the semester.
 Students seeking to put a course on Pass/Fail after the eleventh week of the semester must get approval from the student’s advisor and by the Dean or designee of the school or college in which the student is enrolled.
 Approvals are given only for extenuating circumstances beyond the student’s control; poor academic performance is not an extenuating circumstance.
 For courses taught outside of the fall and spring semesters, these deadlines will be adjusted in a pro-rated fashion by the Registrar.